 In the year 1980 Deuces and Gaylords drew an alliance behind bars because they were both outnumbered.
 The Gaylords had several locked up members so this was a powerful ally for the Deuces to have, and together they made a decision in 1980 to go before the Latin Kings and ask to join the People alliance, both gangs were reluctant but knew this was necessary for survival in the big house.

 In 1981, it was official that the Insane Deuces were now a part of the Nation of The Peoples and they were able to bring in their cousin gang from Marshall Square, the Cullerton Deuces that same year.

 At first, the People alliance did the Deuces some good as they continued to grow at a fairly decent rate within their original sets and even opened turf at Milwaukee and Berteau in the Portage Park neighborhood.
 Another large faction opened up in the suburb of Elgin, Illinois which became a notorious Deuce territory.
 The Latin Kings were especially close allies with the Deuces along with the Freaks (Stoned Freaks).

 In 1983 the Folk and People nation alliances were visible on the streets and now Deuces were getting along with everyone under the five point star including EL Rukns (Black P Stones) and Vice Lords.
 Gaylords and Deuces became good allies at this point in time and would even hang with Latin Kings all together.
 Sometimes you could see Freaks, Deuces, Gaylords and Kings all hanging in the same spot.

-By the late 1980s the Deuces had grown to a pretty large number and were still in control of the Lathrop projects and where still the biggest gang in Aurora; however, an ally threatened that very existence, the Latin Kings.
+By the late 1980s the Deuces had grown to a pretty large number and were still in control of some of the Lathrop projects and where still the biggest gang in Aurora; however, an ally threatened that very existence, the Latin Kings.